-The dog breed stands out among the hounds for his brindle coat, but his fans are more interested in his ability to send prey up a tree and hold it until the hunter arrives.
-He's got a talented nose and a beautiful voice that sings out when he's on the trail.
+The Treeing Tennessee Brindle dog breed stands out among the hounds for their brindle coat, but their fans are more interested in their ability to send prey up a tree and hold it until the hunter arrives.

 Additional articles you will be interested in:

 Height:1 foot, 4 inches to 2 feet tall at the shoulder